AhmedYousriSobhi/ATmega-16-BOOTLOADER/README.md

     	ser.baudrate = int(input("PY_DEBUG: ENTER BAUDRATE : "))
     	ser.close()
     	print("PY_DEBUG : SERIAL PORT :\n", ser)
+#### Let's take it easy and split these code lines into pieces blocks of code.
-##### ‣ These code lines are used to get all connected com ports and print them, so that when we connect TTL-USB to our PC/LAPTOP, we get the com number.<br/>
+ - In this block, used to get all connected com ports and print them, so that when we connect TTL-USB to our PC/LAPTOP, we know the com number.
+ - Instead of checking through windows manger for COM PORT connected (in case you are using Windows).
+####
 	ports = serial.tools.list_ports.comports()
     	print("PY_DEBUG: LIST OF CONNECTED COM PORTS :") for port, desc, hwid in sorted(ports):
             	print("{}: {} [{}]".format(port, desc, hwid))
+#### Let's see the run time of these codes:
 ##### ‣ Port Configuration: --: Run Time.
 ![12](https://user-images.githubusercontent.com/66730765/105466210-963a7880-5c9c-11eb-88ef-58d202f13f63.PNG)
 ##### ‣ In my case, the TTL-USB is COM4<br/>
 ![12](https://user-images.githubusercontent.com/66730765/105466316-b833fb00-5c9c-11eb-8613-75c924bc25d9.PNG)
-##### ‣ From these lines we get the com number in the while loop and check for spelling "COM" word-key in the input.
+ - From these Code block below we want the user to input the COM PORT number.
+ - Using while loop to check for spelling "COM" word-key in the input.
 So the user should input: COM4 then press enter.<br/>
+####
 	keyword_com = 'COM'
     	while True:
         	ser.port = input("PY_DEBUG: ENTER COM NUMBER : ")